circleci/lunch-n-learn/README.md

 ## Further resources & links :link:

-Blog post on how to validate CircleCI Config on every commit with a git hook - *extra credit* :grin: https://circleci.com/blog/circleci-hacks-validate-circleci-config-on-every-commit-with-a-git-hook/
+Blog post on how to validate CircleCI Config on every commit with a git hook - *extra credit* :apple: https://circleci.com/blog/circleci-hacks-validate-circleci-config-on-every-commit-with-a-git-hook/

 ### CircleCI